Don't miss the deadline. Apply now >

 Here’s how to get small business grants for women in Kentucky.

-A Google search will bring up a long list of sites offering business grants to women.
-But most of those sites either look like scams or convoluted government (Small Business Administration) sites that are going to want a lot of personal and financial information about you.
+A Google search of “grants for women business owners in Kentucky” will bring up a long list of sites offering to help.
+But virtually none of them gives away any grant money.
+The ones that do are typically convoluted government (Small Business Administration) sites that are going to want a lot of personal and financial information about you.

 After you’ve applied for our grant, please take a bit of time to check out the resources below.
-There are folks in Kentucky waiting to help women business owners just like you.
+There are people and resources in Kentucky waiting to bless women business owners just like you.

 Resources for businesswomen in Kentucky: